Cittaslow

 Cittaslow is an organisation founded in Italy and inspired by the slow food movement.
 Cittaslow's goals include improving the quality of life in towns by slowing down its overall pace, especially in a city's use of spaces and the flow of life and traffic through them.

 History

 Cittaslow was founded in Italy in October 1999, following a meeting organised by the mayor of Greve in Chianti, Tuscany.
 A 54-point charter was developed, encouraging high quality local food and drink, general conviviality and the opposition to cultural standardisation.
 In 2001, 28 Italian towns were signed up to the pledge, certified by trained operatives of Cittaslow.
 The first Slow City in the English-speaking world was Ludlow, England, in 2003.
 The movement expanded broadly beyond Italy and, by 2006, national Cittaslow networks existed in Germany, Norway and the United Kingdom.
+In March of 2007 the South Australian town of Goolwa was declared a Cittaslow member and became the first Non-European to gain Cittaslow membership.
 By mid-2009, fourteen countries had at least one officially accredited Cittaslow community.
 In July 2009, the small seaside village of Cowichan Bay in Canada became the North American continent's first Cittaslow town.
-In October 2020, Izmir, Turkey's 3rd metropolitan municipality, has become The First Cittaslow Metropolis of the World.
+In June 2011, Gökçeada in Turkey became the first and only Cittaslow island.
+Nearly a decade later in October 2020, Izmir, Turkey's 3rd metropolitan municipality, has become The First Cittaslow Metropolis of the World.